 A comprehensive COVID-19 immunization response involving close coordination across all governments, with First Nations and public health officials is currently underway in Nova Scotia.
 This strategy will facilitate the safe, secure, and rapid distribution of COVID-19 vaccines.
-Our goal is to have vaccine available to at least 75% of our population by Fall 2021.
+Our goal is to have two doses of vaccine available to at least 75% of our population by Fall 2021.
 Our focus now shifts to booster administration and vaccination for 5-11 year olds.
 Every Nova Scotian who wants the COVID-19 vaccine will receive it for free.

 Widespread immunization is the best option to protect individuals and communities from COVID-19, and as time progresses, to lift the restrictions placed on our society to keep people safe and healthy.
 Public health measures will continue to be essential to minimize the spread of COVID-19 until extensive immunization is achieved.

 The goal of Canada's COVID-19 immunization response is to enable as many Canadians as possible to be immunized as quickly as possible against COVID-19, while ensuring that high risk populations are prioritized.

 The Government of Canada has secured enough vaccines to provide all Canadians with access to vaccinations, through advance purchasing agreements.
 Immunization in Nova Scotia began with the arrival of limited doses in December, which are being prioritized to high-risk populations, such as front-line health care workers, the elderly, residents and staff of congregate living arrangements such as long-term care facilities, and those in living or working conditions with elevated risk for infection or disproportionate consequences, including Indigenous communities.